YuvalShaul/Terraform/exercises/exe-01/README.md

 `terraform validate`
 * runs a deeper scan of config to show potential issues with more complex problems such as circular dependencies and missing values
-* v0.12 made validate a bit simpler as far as what it does

 If "terraform init" is successful, you're ready to move on.
 **For now, don't run apply.
 We'll get to this in a future exercise.**